Can I afford it?

 - Oxford offers generous non-repayable bursaries, partial fee waivers and scholarship programmes to ensure that an Oxford education remains affordable to all students: see the University’s Oxford support page.

-- Balliol is determined to provide an outstanding education for students of exceptional talent, regardless of their background, and has a number of sources of financial support available.
+- Balliol is determined to provide an outstanding education for students of exceptional talent, regardless of their background, and has a number of sources of financial aid available.
 We may award some of our scholarships and financial support on the basis of the information we receive via your financial declaration form (see above).
 You can read a student’s experience of financial support from Balliol here (Tara).